SAP-archive/teched2020-IIS360/exercises/ex5/README.md

 ## Exercise 5.1.1 Enhancing the language model

-For the title of custom sections to be shown on the object page, we want to use a property from the apps language model.\
+For the title of custom sections to be shown on the object page, we want to use a property from the language model of the app.\
 (1) Open file **app/incidents/webapp/i18n/i18n.properties**\
 (2) Enter the following new property: